itp-dwd/2020-spring/weeks/02_front-end-foundations.md

 We know that our page has some structure that is semantically meaningful, but to our website viewers, they just see the content we've provided to them in the rawest form.
 What if we wanted to create our own layout, apply styling to the links and titles, add new typography, and make some better color choices?
 That's where CSS comes in.
 Read on for more.

+NOTE: explore defining the HTML structure before putting too much or any CSS onto the page.
+A well structured HTML page will naturally reveal the architecture it is meant to showcase.

 ### CSS

 > Cassie's experience learning CSS: "CSS is poorly designed, but you learn a few hacks to make it work for you."